Skip to main content

 What is Medicaid?

 Medicaid is a joint federal and state program that helps cover healthcare costs for people with limited income and resources.
-While the federal government sets basic rules, each state runs its own Medicaid program, so eligibility, coverage, and program names can vary by state.
+There is no age requirement for eligibility, and benefits vary by state.
+The federal government sets basic rules, but each state runs its own Medicaid program.
+This means eligibility, coverage, and program names can be different depending on where you live.

-Many states manage their Medicaid programs through private insurance companies, so your Medicaid card may display a commercial brand like Aetna, Blue Cross Blue Shield, or United Healthcare, even though it is technically Medicaid.
+Many states manage Medicaid through insurance companies, so your Medicaid card may show a familiar name, like Aetna, Blue Cross Blue Shield, or United Healthcare, but is still Medicaid.

 For example: